syntactic sugar

 Unravelling `lambda` expressions

 When I first wrote my series on Python's syntactic sugar, I left out lambda expressions as I knew I couldn't unravel them without unravelling assignment expressions.
-Luckily, I solved that problem, so now
+Luckily, I solved

 Unravelling assignment expressions